• Mental Health

 The proposed symptoms of persistent complex bereavement disorder are numerous and specific to ensure that typical grief reactions do not become pathologized by mental health professionals or others.
 The experience of PCBD must be disproportionate with the expected grief reactions based on age, culture, and religion.1

-Since the death, the individual must experience at least one of the following PCBD symptoms:1
+The individual must experience at least one of the following PCBD symptoms:1

 • Continuous feelings of yearning and longing for the deceased person.
-Children may show this yearning through play and other behaviors involving a person leaving and then returning

 • Intense sorrow, sadness, and emotional pain connected to the death

-• Being preoccupied with the person who died by excessively thinking, talking, and writing about them
+• Being preoccupied with the person who died by excessively thinking, talking, and writing about them.

 These symptoms are not enough to receive the PCBD diagnosis, though.
 To have persistent complex bereavement disorder, a person must show at least six of the following symptoms:1